jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0985/index.md

         acceptable if both df are 8 or more, results are not acceptable if both are 4 or less, and are mixed otherwise.

-        the program crashes if t = 0, x� = df - 1 or f = 1 with both
+        the program crashes if t = 0, x² = df - 1 or f = 1 with both
-        degrees of freedom equal. the program will not accept df = 1 for Student's t or df < 3 for x�.
+        degrees of freedom equal. the program will not accept df = 1 for Student's t or df < 3 for x².

         the file ksprbas.err contains the results of extensive error checks. use this for more detail about errors and for checking